CONTENTS

 Add Glycolic Acid or Salicylic Acid to Your Routine

 Want to look younger and reduce the appearance of fine lines and wrinkles?
-Adding glycolic acid or salicylic acid to your skincare routine is a great way to help achieve this.
+Adding salicylic acid or glycolic acid toner to your skincare routine is a great way to help achieve this.

-Glycolic acid, an alpha hydroxy acid (AHA), exfoliates the top layer of skin for a brighter and smoother complexion.
+Glycolic acid, classified as an alpha hydroxy acid (AHA), acts to exfoliate the skin’s surface, resulting in a more radiant and smoother complexion.

-On the other hand, salicylic acid, a beta hydroxy acid (BHA), penetrates deeper into the pores to clear out impurities like dirt and oil.
+In contrast, salicylic acid, a beta hydroxy acid (BHA), delves deeper into the pores to eliminate impurities such as dirt and oil.

 Don’t Skip Retinoids